f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab3/lab3.rst

         |lab2.3-0|

 #.
-Open the BIG-IP interface in Firefox.
+Open the BIG-IP interface.

 #.
 Navigate to **Security -> Application Security -> Parameters List** and select the Sensitive Parameters tab and view the configuration.